h56cho/forestRK/README.md

   Documentation files (.Rd) can be found under 'man' folder.

-  Vignette RMarkdown file can be found under the 'vignette' folder.
+  Vignette can be found under the 'vignette' folder.